-Walk-in consultations are available in many of DaVita’s units.
+Walk-in consultations are available in all of DaVita’s units.

 Learn more and find out which one is closest to you and check the opening hours.

 DaVita Serviços Médicos presents a new, innovative service model in health.
 We offer integrated and coordinated services.
 This is our special way of taking care of you.

 Follow our DaVita Saúde Space and stay tuned to information and curiosities,

 as well as prevention tips about your health.